RamiKrispin/deploy-flex-actions/README.md

 ## Deploy on Github Pages

 By this point, about 95% of the work is done.
-Setting a Github Page simply required a website files under the docs folder, which we already created.
+Setting a Github Page required the website files under the `docs` folder, which we already created.

 ### Setting website
-On the repo main menu, select the `Settings` (marked in purple) tab and then the `Pages` option (marked in green) to open the Github Pages settings
+On the repo main menu, select the `Settings` (marked in purple) tab and then the `Pages` option (marked in green) to open the Github Pages settings:

 <br>